-Genetic, Environmental, and Immunologic factors act as a trigger for RA disturbing the immune system functioning.
-As shown in Figure 1, a post-translational modification of amino acid arginine into citrulline that is citrullination process takes place, which is recognized as foreign antigen by the immune cells and stimulates the development of anticitrullinated peptide antibodies (ACPAs), or anti-cyclic citrullinated peptide (anti-CCP) auto-antibodies.10 The citrulline containing protein such as filaggrin, type II collagen, and vimentin is recognized as a foreign antigen.
-These antigens are picked up by the antigen-presenting cells (APCs) and are carried to the lymph nodes, where due to interaction between T-cell receptor and class II MHC-
+Genetic, environmental, and immunologic factors act as a trigger for RA disturbing the immune system functioning.
+As shown in Figure 1, a post-translational modification of amino acid arginine into citrulline that is citrullination process takes place, which is recognized as foreign antigen by the immune cells and stimulates the development of anticitrullinated peptide antibodies, or anti-cyclic citrullinated peptide (anti-CCP) autoantibodies.
+10 The citrulline containing protein such as filaggrin, type II collagen, and vimentin is recognized as a foreign antigen.
+These antigens are picked up by the antigen-presenting cells and are carried to the lymph nodes, where due to interaction between T-cell receptor and class II MHC-Peptide (major histocompatibility complex) antigen CD4+T cells are activated, which then differentiates into T helper 1 (TH1) and T helper 17 cells

-Peptide (major histocompatibility complex) antigen CD4+ T cells are activated, which then differentiates into T helper 1 (TH1) and T helper 17 cells (TH17).
+(TH17).
 T H1 secrets Interferon-gamma TNF-alpha and Lymphotoxin B which activates macrophages and B-cells.
 B-cells then differentiate into plasma cells.
-These Plasma cells secrete auto-antibodies like Rheumatoid factor (anti-IgM antibodies) and ACPAs or Anti-CCP antibodies.
+These plasma cells secrete auto-antibodies like Rheumatoid factor (anti-IgM antibodies) and anticitrullinated peptide antibodies or anti-CCP antibodies.
 These T-cells and auto-antibodies enter into circulation reaching to joints.
 Rheumatoid factor forms a complex with Fc portion of altered IgG antibodies forming immune complexes.
 Anti-CCP targets citrullinated proteins.
 Now, this activated system destroys local tissue.
-Simultaneously T -effector cells stimulate synovial macrophages and fibroblasts to secrete proinflammatory mediators (like-TNF-alpha, Interleukin 1, and Interleukin 6) which results in synovial inflammation and promotes angiogenesis to bring more inflammatory cells to the joints.
-Inflammatory cytokines increase the expression of receptor activator of nuclear factor kB (RANK) ligand (RANKL), on the surface of T-cells which brings about activation of Osteoclasts.
-These activated Osteoclasts cause bone destruction.4 The Matrix Metalloproteases secreted by synovial cells are involved in the destruction of cartilage.8 The overall pathogenesis, results in bone erosion, cartilage destruction, and inflamed condition.
-As depicted in Figure 2, the difference between normal and Rheumatoid arthritis joints.
-The joint with rheumatoid arthritis shows inflammation on synovium or synovium membrane, thinning of cartilage, continuous erosion of bone and reduction in synovial fluid.
+Simultaneously T-effector cells stimulate synovial macrophages and fibroblasts to secrete proinflammatory mediators (like TNF-alpha, IL-1, and IL-6) which results in synovial inflammation and promotes angiogenesis to bring more inflammatory cells to the joints.
+Inflammatory cytokines increase the expression of receptor activator of nuclear factor κB (RANK) ligand (RANKL), on the surface of T-cells which brings about activation of osteoclasts.
+These activated osteoclasts cause bone destruction.4 The matrix metalloproteases secreted by synovial cells are involved in the destruction of cartilage.
+The overall pathogenesis, results in bone erosion, cartilage destruction, and inflamed condition.
+As depicted in Figure 2, the difference between normal and RA joints.
+The joint with RA shows inflammation on synovium or synovium membrane, thinning of cartilage, continuous erosion of bone and reduction in synovial fluid.

 Figure 1.
-Pathogenesis Of RA.
+Pathogenesis of rheumatoid arthritis

-3. Conventional treatment for rheumatoid arthritis and their drawbacks:
+Conventional treatment for rheumatoid arthritis and their drawbacks